 After three years of being imported to North America from the UK, Skittles started being manufactured in the US as well as in Britain.

-A colourful array of small candy pieces can be found from both varieties of confectionery, and where M&Ms have a small ‘M’ printed onto each piece, Skittles have a small ‘S’.
+A colorful array of small candy pieces can be found from both varieties of confectionery, and where M&Ms have a small ‘M’ printed onto each piece, Skittles have a small ‘S’.

 American footballer Marshawn Lynch was made a spokesman for Skittles after he claimed that the candy had helped him to get where he is today in the world of sport.

-While the original flavours can still be found, there are many other varieties which exist today, including Tropical, Wild Berry and Smoothie Mix.
+While the original flavors can still be found, there are many other varieties that exist today, including Tropical, Wild Berry, and Smoothie Mix.